pixelspark/catena/Documentation/Protocol.md

 * Return information about their current view on the chain ("index")
 * Notify other nodes of the successful mining of a new block ("block")
 * Fetch blocks from other nodes by hash ("fetch" and "block")
+* Submit newly discovered transactions and blocks to another node ("block" and "tx")

 ## Peer states